Women of Science at the New York State Museum

 Title: Principal Investigator/GIS and CAD Specialist

-As the GIS/CAD specialist, I create, document, edit, and process georeferenced data from myriad sources to help interpret and document archaeological sites.
-My work at the Museum has developed my love of New York State history, particularly early colonial domestic sites.
+As the GIS/CAD specialist, I create, process, and edit georeferenced data to help interpret and document archaeological sites.
+I am interested in using GIS as an aid to disseminate our work to the public via technical drawings, thematic maps, posters, and StoryMap websites.
+Working at the Museum has nurtured my love of New York State history, particularly early colonial domestic sites.

 Dr. Denise Mayer